 - Subscribing to another pay TV service that is carrying the station.
 Available pay TV options vary based on your location.
 Be aware that retransmission consent agreements differ from provider to provider, and switching to another service does not guarantee that a particular broadcast station will continue to be carried after you subscribe.

 - Checking the Internet.
 Some broadcast programming can be found online, though availability is often delayed.

 Equipment for watching a station over the air

 To watch a television station over the air without a pay TV subscription, you need either a digital TV set or an analog TV set connected to a digital-to-analog converter box.
 In either case, you will need an appropriate antenna connected to the TV set or the converter box.
 Depending on your location, this could be either an outdoor or an indoor antenna.

-For more information on antennas, see the Antenna Guide.
+For more information on antennas, see the Antennas and DTV consumer guide.

-As of June 12, 2009, federal law requires that all full-power TV broadcast stations broadcast only in digital format.
-Although cable subscribers can still rely on analog TVs to work with their cable systems, if you are using an analog-only TV and want to watch a station over the air, you will need to use a converter box.
-The converter box receives the digital signals broadcast over the air and converts them so you can see them on your analog TV.
-Converter boxes may be available from consumer electronics retailers in your community and online.
+Since 2009, all full-power TV broadcast stations can only be received in digital format.
+Although cable subscribers can still use analog TVs with a cable box, if you are using an analog-only TV and want to watch a station over the air, you will need to use a digital-to-analog converter box.
+You can purchase a converter box from a consumer electronics retailer or online.

-Retransmission consent negotiations between broadcasters and pay TV service providers sometimes involve the continued carriage of non-broadcast television programmers.
-If a television broadcaster and a pay TV service provider fail to renew or extend their agreement to carry an associated non-broadcast television programmer, the pay TV service provider must stop carrying that programming service.
-This non-broadcast television programming, however, may be available from other pay TV services in your area.
-You can find out from the pay TV service providers serving your area what programming networks they carry.
+Retransmission consent negotiations between broadcasters and pay TV service providers sometimes involve the continued carriage of non-broadcast television programs.
+If a broadcaster and a service provider fail to renew or extend their agreement to carry an associated non-broadcast program, the service provider must stop carrying it.
+If that happens, you may wish to check with other local pay TV services about programming options.